DimakatsoMatlaila/OMNIConnect/README.md

 # OMNIConnect

-**OMNIConnect** is a desktop application developed on Visual Studio 2022.
+**OMNIConnect** is a desktop application developed on Visual Studio 2022,With Microsoft Access Databse.

 **Requirements to run the Source code locally**: